 These protocols are part of our ongoing efforts to maintain safe and welcoming environments, as well as a specific response to the COVID-19 pandemic, and are in compliance with CDC, state, and local guidance as well as requirements and recommendations from our collective bargaining partners.
 All protocols are subject to change as new information and best practices are updated.

-All patrons, artists, staff and volunteers, including youth, must present proof of completed vaccination against COVID-19, along with a photo ID to attend a live, in-person performance.
-Proof of vaccination includes your Vaccine Card (physical card or photo) or use of Bindle, an app-based system that keeps your private medical information secure and confidential.
+All guests, artists, staff and volunteers, including youth, must present proof of completed vaccination or negative test within 24 hours along with a photo ID to attend a live, in-person performance.
+Proof of vaccination or negative test may be presented by physical card, photo, or by use of Bindle, an app-based system that keeps your private medical information secure and confidential.
 Learn more about Bindle here.

-Patrons will be considered to be fully vaccinated against COVID-19 two weeks after the final dose of vaccine (the second dose for a two-dose regimen mRNA vaccine such as Moderna or Pfizer, or the single dose for a single-dose regimen such as Johnson & Johnson).
-Patrons will be asked to provide documentation of vaccination status.
+Guests will be considered to be fully vaccinated against COVID-19 two weeks after the final dose of vaccine (the second dose for a two-dose regimen mRNA vaccine such as Moderna or Pfizer, or the single dose for a single-dose regimen such as Johnson & Johnson).
+Guests will be asked to provide documentation of vaccination status.

 If you have purchased multiple tickets for companions to join you, please ensure that they are aware of this requirement.

-To care for yourself and protect others, please DO NOT ATTEND if you have experienced COVID-19 symptoms or have been exposed to the virus in the past 14 days.
+To care for yourself and protect others, please DO NOT ATTEND if you are experiencing COVID-19 symptoms or have been exposed to the virus in the past 14 days.
 If you are unable to attend a performance due to COVID-19 symptoms, we will be happy to reseat you at a future performance.